Robust sparse image reconstruction of radio interferometric observations with purify: Abstract

 \section{Abstract}

 Next-generation radio interferometers, such as the Square Kilometre Array (SKA), will revolutionise our understanding of the universe through their unprecedented sensitivity and resolution.
 However, to realise these goals significant challenges in image and data processing need to be overcome.
-The standard methods in radio interferometry for reconstructing images, such as CLEAN and its variants, have served the community well over the last few decades and have survived largely because they are pragmatic.
-However, they produce reconstructed \mbox{inter\-ferometric} images that are limited in quality and they are not scalable for big data.
+The standard methods in radio interferometry for reconstructing images, { such as CLEAN}, have served the community well over the last few decades and have survived largely because they are pragmatic.
+However, they produce reconstructed \mbox{inter\-ferometric} images that are limited in quality { and scalability} for big data.
 In this work we apply and evaluate alternative interferometric reconstruction methods that make use of state-of-the-art sparse image reconstruction algorithms motivated by compressive sensing, which have been implemented in the PURIFY software package.
 In particular, we implement and apply the proximal alternating direction method of multipliers (P-ADMM) algorithm presented in a recent article.
 First, we assess the impact of the interpolation kernel used to perform gridding and degridding on sparse image reconstruction.
-We find that the Kaiser-Bessel interpolation kernel performs as well as prolate spheroidal wave functions, while providing a computational saving and an analytic form.
-Second, we apply PURIFY to real interferometric observations from the Very Large Array (VLA) and the Australia Telescope Compact Array (ATCA).
-We find that for all observations PURIFY outperforms CLEAN, where in some cases PURIFY provides an improvement in dynamic range by over an order of magnitude.
-Third, we discuss how images reconstructed by PURIFY exhibit addition advantages over those recovered by CLEAN, such as the elimination of the need to post-process CLEAN results to create a restored model image.
-The latest version of PURIFY, which includes the developments presented in this work, is made publicly available.
+We find that the Kaiser-Bessel interpolation kernel performs as well as prolate spheroidal wave functions, while providing a computational saving and an analytic form. { Second, we apply PURIFY to real interferometric observations from the Very Large Array (VLA) and the Australia Telescope Compact Array (ATCA) and find images recovered by PURIFY are higher quality than those recovered by CLEAN}.
+Third, we discuss { how} PURIFY { reconstructions exhibit additional} advantages over those recovered by CLEAN.
+The latest version of PURIFY, { with} developments presented in this work, is made publicly available.